Touring Bike Weight & Weight in General

-Our major design criteria have been efficiency, comfort, durability, serviceability, longevity, safety and value for money.
-We are highly conscious of weight.
-But it is an outcome rather than a starting point.
+Our major design criteria have been quality, efficiency, comfort, durability, serviceability, longevity, safety and value for money.
+We are highly conscious of touring bike weight but it is an end result rather than a starting point.
 The need to make non-competition bikes lighter has often been exaggerated in the media and the marketplace.

 We wanted to leave the word “weight” for its own page as we do not make decisions in frame design and material selection, based on weight.
 We are wary of allowing marketing language to distort the design story.

 And there can be distortion in marketing statements about bikes.
 A good example is that of tensile strength.
 It is often mentioned but bike frames don’t fail in tension.
 Frames and parts fail due to fatigue, lack of toughness, “notch-sensitivity”, or in an impact.
 The glass in a window has over five times the tensile strength of cr-mo steel but windows readily break.

 Defects in manufacturing are unavoidable.
 Space programs burn up billions of dollars but still have catastrophes happen when something as simple as an O-ring has a tiny flaw.
 There is a term “defect tolerance” used in engineering.
 On our bikes, in traffic, or coming fast down mountains, we need to be able to trust that defect tolerance has been factored in.
 An obsession with weight would have been likely to get in the way of that.

 In competitive cycling disciplines such as road, track and cross country MTB racing, weight is a big issue.
 But when we are touring, we don’t mind if drag on the heavier front dynamo hub caused us to arrive 6 minutes later than we might have (2% extra energy used at 20kph over a 100km day).
 We want the function over the speed.